 Breaking the Monolith

-Designers love to talk about a single source of truth.
+Designers and developers love to imagine a single source of truth.
 A singular, universal solution that forms the foundation of everything we do.
 A pervasive, all-encompassing system.

-In recent years, microservices have picked up a tremendous amount of momentum.
+In recent years, the microservice has picked up a tremendous amount of momentum.
 Touted by large-scale, complex services such as Uber, Netflix, and Amazon as the best way to tackle the complexity of scaling system architecture, it’s easy to see where its popularity stems from.

 For those unfamiliar with the term, Amazon describes microservices as follows:

-Microservices allow engineering organizations to split services into small autonomous functioning parts.
-Where companies used to construct a monolithic system architecture, they nowadays increasingly favor the idea of building self-contained services.
-This reduction in dependencies allows them to build faster, scale easier and maintain a continuous pace in innovation.
+Microservices allow engineering organizations to split services into small autonomous, functioning parts.
+Where companies used to construct a monolithic system architecture, nowadays they increasingly favor the idea of building self-contained services.
+This reduction in dependencies allows them to build faster, scale more easily, and maintain a continuous pace in innovation.

 Our developer counterparts are increasingly adopting the mindset of microservices.
-While they hack away at their monolithic systems, us designers still hold that single be-all and end-all design system as our holy grail.
+While they hack away at their monolithic systems to break them up into manageable pieces, us designers still hold that single be-all and end-all design system as our holy grail.

-With that in mind, I propose that we rather model our design systems to form a collection of individual, purpose-driven services.
-By mimicking the concept of microservices, our systems can build on top of one another and increase our ability to build faster.
-Likewise, it will decrease our dependency on a single point of failure.
+With that in mind, I propose that we instead build our design systems to form a collection of individual, purpose-driven services.
+By mimicking the concept of microservices, our systems can build on top of one another and allow us to design faster.
+Likewise, they’ll be less dependent on a single point of failure.

 Breaking Up Our Systems